BDC Hamburger Icon

 Merchant One is an excellent option for many merchants, but we did identify the following limitations:

-• Strict contract: Despite its general flexibility, Merchant One locks clients into a three-year contract and may assess a hefty early termination fee if you cancel (depending on your terms).
-If you prefer a credit card processor that doesn’t lock you into contracts or charge an early termination fee, you may want to consider Helcim.
+• Strict contract: Merchant One locks clients into a three-year contract, despite its general flexibility, and may assess a hefty early termination fee if you cancel (depending on your terms).
+Consider Helcim if you prefer a credit card processor that doesn’t lock you into contracts or charge an early termination fee.
 Read our in-depth review of Helcim to learn more.

 • No proprietary hardware: Merchant One doesn’t manufacture its own hardware, so businesses must look to another vendor for their POS system needs.
 Business owners who want an integrated hardware and software system could consider alternatives, such as Clover, Square or Helcim.